hixtz/MetadataCleaner/README.md

 # MetadataCleaner
 Small executable that cleans metadata from all files in a specified directory

+This is a mini program based on exiftool

 To build you only require .NET Framework 4.8:
 Just open the Cleaner.sln file with Visual Studio and build with Release configuration.